Irish Wolfhound Association of the Carolinas

 The presence of Irish Wolfhounds at various Competitive Sports venues is on the rise.
 The Irish Wolfhound Association of the Carolinas supports those who enjoy the challenge, camaraderie, and down right great fun of these sports, and the club hopes to encourage those who have not yet caught the Competitive Sports bug to join in and fall in love!

-The purpose of this page is to provide education and information about a variety of fun and exciting Canine Competitive Sports opportunities and to make available a schedule of upcoming competitive sports events.
+The purpose of this page is to provide education and information about a variety of fun and exciting Canine Competitive Sports opportunities.

 Competitive Sports Goals: